top of page

 • 5 min read

 The Cotswolds is a region renowned for its of picturesque villages, each with its own unique character and architectural splendour.
 The region lies across the boundaries of several English counties: mainly Gloucestershire and Oxfordshire, and parts of Wiltshire, Somerset, Worcestershire, and Warwickshire.
 Some of the most famous towns and villages, such as Stow-on-the-Wold, Bourton-on-the-Water, Moreton-in-Marsh, and Castle Combe all use the honey-coloured stone buildings to captivate visitors and to create the quintessential English town and village experience.
-I visited Castle Combe in the Cotswolds briefly in 2017 on my way down to Bristol to visit a good friend.
-I then took a Christmas trip down to the Cotswolds in December 2024.
+I visited Castle Combe in the Cotswolds briefly in 2017, on my way down to Bristol to visit a good friend.
+I then took a Christmas trip to the Cotswolds in December 2024.
 The Cotswolds are a wonderful area of the country to spend Christmas.
-In this post, I have advised what I've seen in the Cotswolds Region (and nearby surrounding area), plus what I've missed out on and would want to see if I were to take another trip to the area in the future.
+In this post, I have advised what I have seen in the Cotswolds Region (and nearby surrounding area), plus what I've missed out on and would want to see if I were to take another trip in the future.

 A map of the Cotswolds Region: